srolandmarshall/probable_pitchers/README.md

     * `tomorrows links`: will launch all the probable pitchers profiles at once in your browser (don't do this unless you can handled like 20 tabs opening at once)
     * `tomorrows names`: just their names
 * `exit`: exits
+* `league`: changes the league ID if you want to use this for another league

 follow other prompts as necessary.